-6. Trekking in Nepal
+11. Trekking in Nepal

 And if you go now, before tourists start flooding back (which they will) you’ll likely have most of the trekking routes all to yourself.
 It's worth doing some research before you book your trip too to make sure your visit will have the maximum positive impact on the country.

-7. A bush survival course
+13. A bush survival course

 There’s taking an adventure away from your current geographic location, and then there’s taking an adventure away from your current way of life entirely.
 The Adventure Merchants’ bush survival courses fall into the latter category.
 Whether you want to undertake a one, three or seven-day course, you’ll learn enough about bush survival to rival Bear Grylls himself – no urine drinking required.
 Whilst this style of trip won’t be for every traveller, for those who want to get back to basics and become equipped with the skills to survive, this is most certainly the ticket.

 Spending two weeks cycling through one of the world’s most wildlife-rich and expansive landscapes sound like the kind of thing you might like to do?
 Good.
 Because now you can.
 You’ll complete a loop taking in some of the area’s most renowned spots, including the Serengeti and the Ngorongoro Crater, and you’ll be camping and sleeping in guesthouses along the way.
 How many of your friends can say they’ve ridden their bike through the real-life set of the Lion King?
 None, I bet.
 2017 sorted.